Northwest Ordinance: Prohibition of slavery

+Article VI of the document stated a tenet that had never before been set forth in any American constitution: that slavery would be prohibited.
+At the time of its writing, slavery existed in all 13 states.

 Art.
 6. There shall be neither slavery nor involuntary servitude in the said territory, otherwise than in the punishment of crimes whereof the party shall have been duly convicted: Provided, always, That any person escaping into the same, from whom labor or service is lawfully claimed in any one of the original States, such fugitive may be lawfully reclaimed and conveyed to the person claiming his or her labor or service as aforesaid.

 At the time, no one claimed being responsible for this article.
 Sometime later, Nathan Dane of Massachusetts claimed he wrote it, and Manasseh Cutler told his son Ephraim Cutler that he wrote it.
 Historian David McCullough discounts Dane's claim because Dane was not a good writer.
 The language of the ordinance prohibits slavery but also contains a clear fugitive slave clause.
 An attempt to add limited slavery to the proposed constitution of Ohio in 1802 was defeated after a major effort led by Ephraim Cutler, who represented Marietta, the town founded by the Ohio Company.

 Efforts in the 1820s by proponents of slavery to legalize slavery in two of the states (Illinois and Indiana) created from the Northwest Territory failed, but an "indentured servant" law allowed some slaveholders to bring slaves under that status who could not be bought or sold.
 Southern states voted for the law because they did not want to compete with the territory over tobacco as a commodity crop since it was so labor-intensive that it was grown profitably only with slave labor.
 Also, slave states' political power would be merely equalized since there were three more slave states than there were free states in 1790.

 The Thirteenth Amendment, ratified in 1865, which outlawed slavery throughout the United States, quotes verbatim from Article 6 of the Northwest Ordinance.